fontainm/nothingg/README.md

-# Nothing
+# Nothingg

-Sign up for nothing
+Welcome to **Nothingg** – the project where you can do... almost nothing!
+The app’s main features are signing up and editing your user profile.
+Perfect for those who appreciate the beauty of simplicity.

+Check it out here: [https://nothingg.space](https://nothingg.space)

-## API
+## Features

-- Products
-  - GET /products OK
-  - GET /products/:id OK
-- Users
-  - GET /users OK
-  - GET /users/total OK
-  - GET /users/:id OK
-  - DELETE /users/:id OK
-  - DELETE /users OK
-- User
-  - GET /user/me
-  - POST /users/signup
-  - POST /user/login
-  - POST /user/verify
-  - POST /user/resend-email
-  - POST /user/recover-password
-  - POST /user/reset-password
-  - PUT /user/username
-  - PUT /user/email
-  - PUT /user/password
-  - DELETE /user/me
+- **Sign Up**: Create an account to join the Nothingg community.
+- **Edit Profile**: Once registered, you can update your profile details, ensuring that your user data is always up to date.

+And that’s it!
+No distractions, no complex features – just a simple app to do almost nothing.

 ## TODO

-- General
+- Add migration
 - Upgrade & Downgrade
   - Add product, description, price in db
   - add Stripe
-  - GitHub public

-- Testing

-  - Migration for test db